-Denmark, on the other hand, is excelling in digital public service delivery, and is a prime example of what citizen-centric digitalization can achieve:
+Denmark, on the other hand, is excelling in the digitalization of public services, and is a prime example of what citizen-centricity can achieve:

 - Denmark has the highest number of citizens using digital services across the EU, with 92% of Danish internet users using digital public services in 2021.

 - A massive 91% of citizens who accessed an authority’s website or used self-service solutions in Denmark were satisfied.

 - Across the four major areas of public service delivery, Denmark (displayed below in orange) outperforms OECD averages (displayed in green).

 While there’s no provable direct link, the Danish government has some of the highest levels of citizen trust in the world.
 72% of Danish citizens express trust in their government, compared to the OECD average of just 51%.